junxit/us-congress-bills-114/bill.md

     - **(D)** improve the reliability of power;
     - **(E)** maintain the affordability of power;
     - **(F)** maximize the financial sustainability of the power sector; and
-    - **(G)** improve access to power.
+    - **(G)** improve access to power non-discriminatory access to power that is done in consultation with affected communities.
   - **(3)** A description of plans to support efforts of countries in sub-Saharan Africa to increase access to power in urban and rural areas, including a description of plans designed to address commercial, industrial, and residential needs.
-  - **(4)** A description of plans to support efforts to reduce waste and corruption and improve existing power generation through the use of a broad power mix, including fossil fuel and renewable energy, distributed generation models, energy efficiency, and other technological innovations, as appropriate.
+  - **(4)** A description of plans to support efforts to reduce waste and corruption, ensure local community consultation, and improve existing power generation through the use of a broad power mix, including fossil fuel and renewable energy, distributed generation models, energy efficiency, and other technological innovations, as appropriate.
   - **(5)** An analysis of existing mechanisms for ensuring, and recommendations to promote—
     - **(A)** commercial cost recovery;
     - **(B)** commercialization of electric service through distribution service providers, including cooperatives, to consumers;
     - **(C)** improvements in revenue cycle management, power pricing, and fees assessed for service contracts and connections;
     - **(D)** reductions in technical losses and commercial losses; and
-    - **(E)** access to power, including recommendations on the creation of new service provider models that mobilize community participation in the provision of power services.
+    - **(E)** non-discriminatory access to power, including recommendations on the creation of new service provider models that mobilize community participation in the provision of power services.
   - **(6)** A description of the reforms being undertaken or planned by countries in sub-Saharan Africa to ensure the long-term economic viability of power projects and to increase access to power, including—
     - **(A)** reforms designed to allow third parties to connect power generation to the grid;
     - **(B)** policies to ensure there is a viable and independent utility regulator;